Semosedo/ParticleGround-Portfolio/README.md

 # Particle Feature

-The particle feature was obtained with the help of this [particleground](https://github.com/jnicol/particleground).
+The particle feature was obtained with the help of this [particleground](https://github.com/semosedo/github.io).
 The changes in the particles such as speed, drift, colour, direction, density, etc. can be modified in `demo.js`.
 Refer to the above link for more details.

 # References and Inspiration

-This template is a minimal form of the [Particle Jekyll Template](https://github.com/nrandecker/particle).
+This template is a minimalist form of the [Particle Jekyll Template](https://github.com/nrandecker/particle).